Byron/google-apis-rs/README.md

 $ src/bash/linux-deployment-to-downloads.bash ...
 ```

-Now the programs have been places in the right spot to be downloadable from the documentation index
+Now the programs have been placed in the right spot to be downloadable from the documentation index
 which is built next.

 ## Build Documentation and post it onto GitHub